alejandrokeller/teom_areg_logger/README.md

 - `Δt` is the time in minutes between `f0` and `f1`

 You can adjust the `UNFILTERED_STEPS` to match the averaging period you want (e.g. 30 steps at 10s = 5 min).

-Refer to the TEOM 1400AB manual (Appendices B and C) for register definitions and formula references.

 ---